massimobonanni/ServiceFabricSamples/ActorModelDemo/Documentation/BlockedOperation.md

 This demo shows you whats happened when an actor method implements a long time operation without return control to the caller.

-The ActorDemo actor implements the interface IFireAndForget:
+The ActorDemo actor implements the interface `IBlockActor`:

     public interface IBlockActor : IActor
     {